Trains to Val Thorens & French Alps

 This winter, the trains run from 19th December 2015, until 2nd April 2016 (last outbound train), or 9th April 2016 (last inbound train).
 In effect, the service begins with the Christmas holidays, and takes in the school Easter holidays).

 There are two trains: the night train, which leaves St Pancras on Friday evening, arriving in Moutiers early on Saturday morning; and the day train, which leaves on Saturday morning, and arrives early on Saturday evening.

-On the way back, there's a day train on Saturday, and a night train that leaves on Saturday evening, and arrives back in London early on Sunday morning.
+On the way back, there's a day train leaving on Saturday morning, and a night train that leaves on Saturday evening, and arrives back in London early on Sunday morning.
 The advantage of the night trains is that you can ski from Saturday to Saturday, so getting two extra days on the slopes.

 |Station||Night train (Fri night)||Day train (Saturday)|

 Return train times 2015/16

 Note: these are local times.
 (France is an hour ahead of the UK).
 Check in at least 60 minutes before departure. *Does not stop at Ashford on 21st Feb 2016.